NASW Foundation National Programs

 Ms. Glaser developed a training course on ethical principles in service delivery for mental health workers in the Department of Human Services of Arlington County, where she was Director of Social Services.
 In addition, she unilaterally persuaded Arlington County to offer the AARP's Retirement course to all county employees, which has enriched the post-working lives of hundreds of employees.

-As project manager of the federal1y funded HIV Prevention Project, Ms. Glaser devised the survey instruments and site visit protocols to determine the nature, extent and effectiveness of the nation's HIV prevention programs for youth in publicly funded service systems for child welfare, mental health, substance abuse and juvenile justice.
+As project manager while working with APHSA of the federally funded HIV Prevention Project, Ms. Glaser devised the survey instruments and site visit protocols to determine the nature, extent and effectiveness of the nation's HIV prevention programs for youth in publicly funded service systems for child welfare, mental health, substance abuse and juvenile justice.

 As Director of Social Services in Arlington County, Virginia, Ms. Glaser was able to direct all state and county public assistance and social service programs for children, families, the homeless, and disabled and elderly persons in a multi-discipline human service umbrella agency.
 She also was able to design and implement a county-wide service system for Asian refugees.
 As Chief of the Bureau of Child and Family Services in Arlington County, she was in a good position to design and plan programs and participate in policy development.

 Previously, in Philadelphia where she was Acting Director of the first Foster Grandparents program in the United States, she was able to select and supervise grandparents placed in children's hospitals and child serving agencies.

 As Director of a Helpmate Volunteer Bureau of the Health and Welfare Council of Philadelphia, Ms. Glaser wrote a report for the US Senate Select Committee on the Aging on recruiting, interviewing and training elderly volunteers which led to the Foster Grandparents program.